-'Time' Person Of The Year For 2018: Journalists Under Attack In 'War On Truth'
+'Time' Person Of The Year For 2018: Journalists Fighting 'War On Truth'

-Time magazine has chosen journalists fighting against a "war on truth" as its Person of the Year for 2018.
-Its upcoming edition highlights the murdered Saudi columnist Jamal Khashoggi and the slain staffers of the Capital Gazette, along with journalists who have been punished for attempting to report facts: Filipina editor Maria Ressa and Reuters reporters Wa Lone and Kyaw Soe Oo.
+Time has chosen a group of four journalists and a news organization as its Person of the Year for 2018, hailing them for "taking great risks in pursuit of greater truths" in what the magazine called a "war on truth."

+Its upcoming edition highlights slain Saudi journalist Jamal Khashoggi and staff members of the Capital Gazette of Annapolis, Md.; along with journalists punished for attempting to report facts: Maria Ressa of the Rappler news site in the Philippines and Reuters journalists Wa Lone and Kyaw Soe Oo.

-The journalists are being featured on four different covers, with solemn black and white portraits.
-Time calls them "guardians" in a struggle against lies and misinformation that has pit news agencies against political groups and governments.
-Because Wa Lone and Kyaw Soe Oo are in jail, their photos were held by their wives, Pan Ei Mon and Chit Su Win.
+They are being featured on four different covers, with solemn black and white portraits.
+Time calls them the "Guardians" in a struggle against lies and misinformation that has pit news agencies against political groups and governments.
+Because Wa Lone and Kyaw Soe Oo have been imprisoned in Myanmar, their photos are held by their wives, Pan Ei Mon and Chit Su Win.

 The issues will hit newsstands later this month, in the final edition of the weekly magazine for 2018.

-In addition to the four main recipients, Time noted a number of other examples of journalists being attacked as they tried to do their jobs, with prominent examples ranging from Bangladeshi photographer Shahidul Alam to journalist Amal Habani in Sudan, reporter Patricia Campos Mello in Brazil, and Financial Times editor Victor Mallet in Hong Kong.
+In addition to the main recipients, Time cited numerous examples of journalists who have been attacked in the course of their work, from Bangladeshi photographer Shahidul Alam to journalist Amal Habani in Sudan, reporter Patricia Campos Mello in Brazil and Financial Times editor Victor Mallet in Hong Kong.

-"Worldwide, a record number of journalists—262 in total—were imprisoned in 2017, according to the Committee to Protect Journalists, which expects the total to be high again this year," Time says.
+"Worldwide, a record number of journalists — 262 in total — were imprisoned in 2017, according to the Committee to Protect Journalists, which expects the total to be high again this year," Time says.

-While attacks on the press in Mexico, the Philippines, and Venezuela have drawn widespread concern, the United States has also become a battleground in the war on "fake news" — a term that refers to propaganda, but which President Trump and others use to refer to stories that don't match their views, and/or portray them in a negative light.
+While attacks on the press in places such as Mexico, the Philippines and Venezuela have drawn widespread concern, the United States has also become a battleground in the war on "fake news" — a term that refers to propaganda, but which President Trump and others use to refer to stories that don't match their views and/or portray them in a negative light.

 This year, the U.S. fell to No. 45 in the World Press Freedom Index compiled by Reporters Without Borders, putting it behind Romania and South Korea.
 The index measures the "level of freedom of information"; two years ago, the U.S. was ranked 41st out of 180 countries.

-Here's a recap of the journalists' stories that are being highlighted by Time:
+Here's a brief recap of the stories of those honored by Time:

 "We are putting out a damn paper tomorrow."

-After five people were killed in its Annapolis, Md., newsroom in June, reporter Chase Cook of the Capital Gazette news outlet was defiant, in a sentiment that bolstered his colleagues.
-The paper's journalists had continued to report and share information, even after the devastating attack.
+After a gunman killed five people in the Capital Gazette newsroom in Annapolis, Md., in June, reporter Chase Cook was defiant, vowing to push on and bolstering his colleagues.
+The news organization's journalists continued to report and share information following the devastating mass shooting.

 "I'm going to hold my government accountable for publicly calling me a criminal."